-Tomato mustard mini tarts are a quick and simple appetizer that is both tasty and easy to make.
-They require only 4 ingredients – puff pastry, mustard, tomato and feta – and less than 30 minutes.
+These tomato mustard tart miniatures require only 4 ingredients – puff pastry, mustard, tomato and feta – and less than 30 minutes.
 Not all finger food is complicated to make.
-To make these miniatures of tomato and cheese tart you don’t even need lots of kitchen utensils.
-You need a cookie cutter, but if you don’t have one you can easily cut your puff pastry with the rim of a glass or a bowl.
+To make these mini tomato and cheese tarts you don’t even need lots of kitchen utensils.
+Just a cookie cutter, but if you don’t have one you can easily cut your puff pastry with the rim of a glass or a bowl.
 Simple as that.
+(Sound familiar?
+That’s how I roll when I make mezzelune ravioli, too!)

 In Italy we have a type of party food known as “salatini”.
 I’m not even sure if this is something that you can find all over the country or just back in my region.
 Knowing the food diversity in Italy I’m sure there are variations here and there, but whatever.
 Let’s step back in time to when I was a kid growing up in Piemonte.
 Every birthday party I attended I recall there would always be cardboard trays filled with salatini.
 You could never go wrong.
 The mom could have forgotten to bake or buy a cake, but you could be sure she’d have generous amounts of salatini to offer her kid’s small guests.